BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/common-patterns.md

         "properties": {
           "next": {
             "type": "string",
-            "description": "url to access the next page of items" },
+            "description": "url to access the next page of items.
+Missing if there is no next page" },
           "prev": {
             "type": "string",
-            "description": "url to access the previous page of items" },
+            "description": "url to access the previous page of items.
+Missing if there is no previous page" },
           "first": {
             "type": "string",
-            "description": "url to access the first page of items" },
+            "description": "url to access the first page of items.
+Missing if this is the first page" },
           "last": {
             "type": "string",
-            "description": "url to access the next page of items" },
+            "description": "url to access the next page of items.
+Missing if this is the last page" },
           "total": {
             "type": "integer",